Nmast78/Nmast78/README.md

 My professional engineering journey has been enriched by two opportunities.
 During my freshman and sophomore years at UW-Madison, I was an information technology support specialist for the university.
 This allowed me to help staff members while building my knowledge about IT, networking, and operating systems.
 This position gave me a fantastic understanding of corporate technologies and networks and inspired my love for cybersecurity.
 I am currently a software engineer intern at Skyward.
 At Skyward, I have developed school software using C#, SQL, and the .NET framework to make the jobs of over four million people easier.

 I am excited about the next chapter of my career and am actively exploring new internships!
-I’d love to connect and discuss potential opportunities.
-Please message me or reach out at nicmast22@gmail.com.
-Thanks!

 :arrow_down: Feel free to check out some of my projects below!